Looking to make progress writing your thesis or dissertation?

 - develop effective writing habits that will sustain them throughout their careers

 This program is offered winter session, spring break and summer session.
 The next session is Tuesday, May 4 through Friday, May 7, 2021.
-If you are interested in the Jump Start program, contact Kelly Franklin:firstname.lastname@example.org.
+To reserve your spot, click here.
+Questions? contact Kelly Franklin:email@example.com.

 Here’s the daily format: